 CLC Collegiate Licensing Company is the licensing representative for UNC Charlotte.
 CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-CLC may be contacted at firstname.lastname@example.org or by contacting our representative, Tom Kehoe, at email@example.com.
+Learn more about getting licensed or contact our representative, Tom Kehoe, at email@example.com.

 Restricted: Designed primarily for locally-based vendors to sell to internal campus departments and student groups; products are not for resale but are for internal consumption, uniforms, or promotional giveaways.